Crisvirus/acarsinterface/README.md

 ## Roadmap
 Features that are on the TODO list:

-    * Login with username and password
-    * Https support
     * More types of messages with more information extracted from the text